“Venturing into areas

 “Puleeezed,” he hugged her once more, winking my way.
 “Mister straight and true now, is it?
 Guess we can’t be too purrr-snickety these days, now can we…” He then scooted off toward the honking of a lookyme Riviera’s car horn, and the makings of a driveby tryst.
 “Gotta run, ciao-zy!
 Later for youz two…”

 By all appearances, the further down we walked, the further down Polk Street got—down, but certainly not deserted.
 Tops dropped, windows cracked, tape decks blaring: traffic snail cruised in both directions, a feisty parade of four-stroke motorbikes buzzing between and around trolling Fiats, Ghias, Mustangs, the odd Valiant and occasional MGBs.
 Nevertheless, a chill gust kicked up near Sacramento Street, tossing candy wrappers and weekend edition newspaper pages like Nevada tumbleweed, carrying along the eau de cheesy garlic from a corner souvlaki pizzeria, setting store signs swaying like tin pan metronomes.
-That signage ranged from gyros and liquor stores to musty second-hand shops, high-laced platform booteries and greasy bacon-and chiliburger grilles.
-Clearly, here was no Main Street, USA; this was no pristine Pearly mall.
+That signage ranged from gyros and liquor stores to musty second-hand shops, high-laced platform booteries and greasy bacon-and-chiliburger grilles.
+Clearly, here was no Main Street, USA; this be no pristine Pearly mall.

 “That’s my dear friend, Eugene.
 He’s a regular crosser chameleon, really gets around,” Syd said, turning us away, down Polk.
 “Eugene’s been an illustration student at the Art Institute…on partial scholarship.
 So he’s doubled as a figure model on the side, posed for me lotsa times, and I for him…”